agda/agda-stdlib/paper/paper.md

 We develop two examples below.

 First, Agda is a research compiler supporting a wide range of not necessarily inter-compatible language extensions via command line options.
-Examples include `--cubical` (changing the underlying type theory for one inspired by homotopy [@DBLP:journals/jfp/VezzosiMA21]), `--with-K` (adding support for Streicher's axiom K [@streicher1993investigations], a powerful reasoning principle incompatible with the `--cubical`-enabled type theory), or `--safe` (an ITP-oriented option enforcing that nothing is postulated but consequently disabling the FFI mechanism).
+Examples include `--cubical` (changing the underlying type theory to cubical type theory [@DBLP:journals/jfp/VezzosiMA21]), `--with-K` (adding support for Streicher's axiom K [@streicher1993investigations], a powerful reasoning principle incompatible with the `--cubical`-enabled type theory), or `--safe` (an ITP-oriented option enforcing that nothing is postulated and consequently disabling the FFI mechanism).
 In order for `agda-stdlib` to be compatible with as many different compiler options as possible, we designed the library to be broken into units requesting the minimal expressive power needed.
 To enable this, in 2019 Agda categorised all language options into two categories.